dandriskill/maca-challenge/README.md

 * Write unit tests (30 min) ()

 ## Uploads
-* BE endpoint that receives buffers and file names, returning a success or failure response (30 min) (~40 min)
+* BE endpoint that receives buffers and file names, returning a success or failure response (30 min) (~10 min)
-* React form component for uploading files with loading/success states (1 hour) ()
+* React form component for uploading files with loading/success states (1 hour) (~15 min so far)
+* BE controller logic to parse buffers into file metadata and insights (1.5 hours) (~1.5 hours untested)
 * Write unit tests (30 min) ()

 ## Display Insights
 * Build BE insights/charts generator invoked by a GET endpoint (used after successful upload) (45 min) ()
 * Program React to fetch insights once they are ready and display them.
-Build FE routes infrastructure if needed.
 (1 hour) ()
 * Write unit tests (1.5 hours) ()

 ## What I Would Build if I Had More Time
 * Notification for when an upload is complete (no matter where the user is in the app) with a page refresh option to refresh available data insights.
-*
+* Separate 'Insights Service' and job queue so the user doesn't have to wait as long on the server to parse insights.
+Could also take care of merging insights from duplicate deals/leads.
+Would also be better-positioned to calculate metrics like 'Top 5 Performing Industries Based on Deal Amount.'

 # Instructions